Azure virtual datacenter: A network perspective

-Identity and Directory services are a key aspect of all data centers, both on-premises and in the cloud.
-Identity is related to all aspects of access and authorization to services within the VDC.
+Identity and Directory services are a key aspect of all datacenters, both on-premises and in the cloud.
+Identity is related to all aspects of access and authorization to services within a VDC implementation.
 To help ensure that only authorized users and processes access your Azure Account and resources, Azure uses several types of credentials for authentication.
 These include passwords (to access the Azure account), cryptographic keys, digital signatures, and certificates.
 Azure Multi-Factor Authentication (MFA) is an additional layer of security for accessing Azure services.
 Azure MFA provides strong authentication with a range of easy verification options — phone call, text message, or mobile app notification — and allow customers to choose the method they prefer.

-Any large enterprise needs to define an identity management process that describes the management of individual identities, their authentication, authorization, roles, and privileges within or across the VDC.
+Any large enterprise needs to define an identity management process that describes the management of individual identities, their authentication, authorization, roles, and privileges within or across their VDC implementation.
 The goals of this process should be to increase security and productivity while decreasing cost, downtime, and repetitive manual tasks.

-A Directory Service is a shared information infrastructure for locating, managing, administering, and organizing everyday items and network resources.
+A directory service is a shared information infrastructure that locates, manages, administers, and organizes everyday items and network resources.
 These resources can include volumes, folders, files, printers, users, groups, devices, and other objects.
 Each resource on the network is considered an object by the directory server.
 Information about a resource is stored as a collection of attributes associated with that resource or object.

 All Microsoft online business services rely on Azure Active Directory (Azure AD) for sign-in and other identity needs.
 Azure Active Directory is a comprehensive, highly available identity and access management cloud solution that combines core directory services, advanced identity governance, and application access management.
-Azure AD can be integrated with on-premises Active Directory to enable single sign-on for all cloud-based and locally hosted (on-premises) applications.
+Azure AD can integrate with on-premises Active Directory to enable single sign-on for all cloud-based and locally hosted on-premises applications.
 The user attributes of on-premises Active Directory can be automatically synchronized to Azure AD.

-A single global administrator is not required to assign all permissions in a VDC.
-Instead each specific department (or group of users or services in the Directory Service) can have the permissions required to manage their own resources within a VDC.
+A single global administrator is not required to assign all permissions in a VDC implementation.
+Instead, each specific department, group of users, or services in the Directory Service can have the permissions required to manage their own resources within a VDC implementation.
 Structuring permissions requires balancing.
 Too many permissions can impede performance efficiency, and too few or loose permissions can increase security risks.
-Azure Role-Based Access Control (RBAC) helps to address this problem, by offering fine-grained access management for VDC resources.
+Azure Role-Based Access Control (RBAC) helps to address this problem, by offering fine-grained access management for resources in a VDC implementation.

-Security infrastructure, in the context of a VDC, is mainly related to the segregation of traffic in the VDC's specific virtual network segment, and how to control ingress and egress flows throughout the VDC.
-Azure is based on multi-tenant architecture that prevents unauthorized and unintentional traffic between deployments, using Virtual Network (VNet) isolation, access control lists (ACLs), load balancers, and IP filters, along with traffic flow policies.
+Security infrastructure refers to the segregation of traffic in a VDC implementation's specific virtual network segment.
+This infrastructure specifies how ingress and egress is controlled in a VDC implementation.
+Azure is based on a multi-tenant architecture that prevents unauthorized and unintentional traffic between deployments by using Virtual Network (VNet) isolation, access control lists (ACLs), load balancers, IP filters, and traffic flow policies.
 Network address translation (NAT) separates internal network traffic from external traffic.